halmasieh/bikesharing/README.md

-This graph shows that male hav emore experience of trips on Thursdays and Fridays.
+This graph shows that male have more experience of trips on Thursdays and Fridays.

 2- [Bike Journey 2](https://public.tableau.com/profile/homa.almasieh#!/vizhome/BikeJourney2/NumberofTripsBetweenTwoStations?publish=yes):